Body of missing swimmer recovered from Canandaigua Lake

 ROCHESTER, N.Y.
-(WROC) — The body of the swimmer who went missing last Friday on Canandaigua Lake was found and identified as 61-year-old Kirk Hobbs of Laurelton, New York State Police said on Monday.
+(WROC) — The body of the swimmer who went missing last Friday on Canandaigua Lake was found and identified as 61-year-old Kirk Hobbs of Laurelton.

-The victim, according to troopers, was visiting his family in the Canandaigua area and went boating with a family member.
+The victim, according to state police, was visiting his family in the Canandaigua area and went boating with a family member.
 He then went under the waters of the lake and never resurfaced.

 Check back with News 8 WROC as we will continue to update this developing story.